divyadhimaan/system-design-playground/design-problems/whatsapp-design/main.md

   -
   ![data-model-group-chat](../../images/whatsapp-design/data-model-1-many.png)

-> Q: How to generate message_id?
+> Question: How to generate message_id?
 > - message_id ensures ordering of messages.
-It should satisfy
+It should satisfy the following properties:
+>   - IDs must be unique
+>   - IDs must be sortable by creation time
+>
+> - Option 1: Use **Auto-incrementing IDs** in mysql
+> - Option 2: Use **global 64-bit sequence number generator** like Twitter Snowflake
+> - Option 3: Use **Local sequence number generator**.
+Local Ids are only unique per user or per group.
+>
+> Finally, option 3 is used as maintaining message sequence within one-on-one channel or group channel is sufficient.
+Combine with userID/groupID to get global uniqueness (if needed).

 ---